cloudfoundry/cli/doc/adr/0004-v7-push-refactor.md

 This is the central place where all of the "prepare push plan" functions are called.
 We loop through `actor.PreparePushPlanSequence`, an array of functions, and call each one with a push plan.
 They each have the opportunity to **return a modified push plan**, which then gets **passed into the next function**.

 In this case, each function is also called with `overrides` and `manifestApplication`, which represent user input (in the form of flags and manifest properties, respectively).
-This lets each function inspect the user input and modify the push plan accordingly, if they so choose.
+This lets each function inspect the user input and modify the push plan accordingly.

 When this loop completes, the original push plan has flowed through each function in the sequence and has been modified to include information based on the given flags/manifest.